2016 – INBT Undergraduate symposium

 2013 – Translating the Promise of Nanoscience from Laboratory to Development

-This year’s event will be held at Shriver Auditorium Friday, May 17 on the Homewood campus from 8 a.m. – 3 p.m.
-Speakers will include industry and faculty experts who are succuessfully translating their science and engineering innovations into technologies that can help people and solve problems in healthcare and medicine.
-An afternoon poster session will feature the nano-bio related research from laboratories across the University system, including work from the Johns Hopkins School of Medicine, School of Public Health, Krieger School of Arts and Sciences, Whiting School of Engineering and the Applied Physics Laboratory.
+Held at Shriver Auditorium Friday, May 17 on the Homewood campus.
+Speakers included industry and faculty experts who are succuessfully translating their science and engineering innovations into technologies that can help people and solve problems in healthcare and medicine.
+An afternoon poster session featured the nano-bio related research from laboratories across the University system, including work from the Johns Hopkins School of Medicine, School of Public Health, Krieger School of Arts and Sciences, Whiting School of Engineering and the Applied Physics Laboratory.

 2012 – Cancer: The Big Picture

 Exploring the diagnosis and treatment of cancer from a variety of novel approaches using epidemiology, physical sciences, genetics, and cell biology.
-The sixth annual symposium of Johns Hopkins Institute for NanoBioTechnology (INBT) will be held on May 4, 2012 at the university’s Medical Campus.
+The sixth annual symposium of Johns Hopkins Institute for NanoBioTechnology (INBT) was held on May 4, 2012 at the university’s Medical Campus.

 2011 – Nanotechnology for Cancer Medicine

 Nanotechnology for Cancer Medicine formed the focus of the fifth annual symposium of Johns Hopkins Institute for NanoBioTechnology (INBT).
-The even was held on May 12-13, 2011 at the university’s Homewood campus.
+The event was held on May 12-13, 2011 at the university’s Homewood campus.

 2010 – Environmental and Health Impacts of Engineered Nanomaterials

 Johns Hopkins Institute for NanoBioTechnology 4th Annual Symposium was held on Thursday, April 29th, 2010 at the Johns Hopkins Bloomberg School of Public Health.